 Licensees and Registered Agents shall remain suitable at all times a License or registration remains in effect.
 An individual subject to this section shall notify the Commission in writing of any charge or conviction of an offense that would result in a presumptive negative suitability determination or mandatory disqualification under 935 CMR 501.801: Table A, 935 CMR 501.802: Table B and 935 CMR 501.803: Table C within ten days of such individual's arrest or summons, and within ten days of the disposition on the merits of the underlying charge.
 Failure to make proper notification to the Commission may be grounds for disciplinary action.
 If the Commission lawfully finds a disqualifying event and the individual asserts that the record was sealed, the Commission may require the individual to provide proof from a court evidencing the sealing of the case.

 Table A: MTC Licensees.
-Shall apply solely to Persons or Entities Having Direct or Indirect Control in accordance with 935 CMR 501.101(1) and 935 CMR 501.103(4).
+Shall apply solely to Persons or Entities Having Direct or Indirect Control in accordance with 935 CMR 501.101(1): New Applicants and 935 CMR 501.103(4): Expiration and Renewal of Licensure.